OWAINEDWARDS/OWAINEDWARDS/README.md

 ## 📝 Education:

--MSc Cyber Security @ The University Of Birmingham -BSc Computer Science @ The University Of Birminghham
+- MSc Cyber Security @ The University Of Birmingham
+- BSc Computer Science @ The University Of Birminghham

 ## Social Media: